front-commerce/developers.front-commerce.com/source/docs/bigcommerce/webhooks.md

 ---
 id: bigcommerce-webhooks
 title: Webhooks
-description: Create webhooks to recieve events from BigCommerce for cache invalidation and other purposes.
+description: Create webhooks to receive events from BigCommerce for cache invalidation and other purposes.
 ---

 ## Setting up Front-Commerce